ChigozieCO/altschool-2nd-semester-cloud-exercises/README.md

 - [x] 9.
 [Assignment 02](./09-Assignment-02/) - Create a disk usage script and a backup script.
 More instructions in the file.

 - [x] 10.
-[Assignment 03](./10-Assignment-03/) - Write an anisible playbook to setup an Apache webserver on Ubuntu and a CentOS servers.
+[Assignment 03](./10-Assignment-03/) - Write an ansible playbook to setup an Apache webserver on Ubuntu and a CentOS servers.